 The Path to a New Home

-1. Join the queue
+1. Join the Stockholm Housing Agency

-Anyone who is aged 18+ and who has a Swedish national identification
+Anyone who is aged 18+ and who has a Swedish national identification (personnummer) or coordination number (samordningsnummer) can register with us.
+You sign up here on our website.

 It costs SEK 200 per year.
 You can have a co-applicant people and queue jointly with them.

-2. Search and register your interest
+2. Search and register interest

-Landlords’ letting requirements may differ: some may, for example, require a minimum income, while others will accept tenants on income support.
+The landlords’ letting requirements may differ: some may, for example, require a minimum income, while others will accept tenants on income support.

 You may register an interest in a maximum of three apartments at the same time.

-3. View an apartment
+3. View apartment and respond

+Some landlords do not offer viewings, but if they do, if you’ve registered your interest and if you’ve been queueing for longer than other applicants, you’ll be invited to a viewing.
 After the viewing, you need to decide ifyou are still interested in the apartment.
 The easiest way to do this is to go to Mina sidor (My Pages) on our website where you can answer Yes or No.

 You may be offered several alternative apartments, particularly with newbuild apartments.
 If this happens, you must state your order of preference for the apartments you are interested in.